GroceryCheckout/GroceryApp/README.md

    * Upon selecting store choice items screen opens
 * Profile Screen
    * Allows the user to upload a photo and fill in relevant information (billing details etc.)
+* Camera Screen
+   * Allows the user to take a photo for his/her profile
 * Grocery Selection Screen.
    * Allows the user to be able to choose their desired items and add them to a cart.
 * Settings Screen